Paulie-A/react-dso-app/README.md

 The DSO App is a simple React App for Calculating DSO (Days Sales Outstanding) and CEI (Collection Effectiveness Index).

+I was inspired to create this app as DSO/CEI is a key performance indicator in my current profession.

 This app was created using create-react-app and uses the Bootstrap framework.

 ## Usage

 ### Starting the App

-`npm start`

-Runs the app in the development mode.<br />
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.
+To run this app locally run `npm start` in node and open http://localhost:3000 in the browser.

 ### Usage